uio-carpentry/organisational/reporting/report_carpentry-uio_2020.md

 #### Community page
 * Where: https://www.ub.uio.no/english/writing-publishing/dsc/carpentry-uio/index.html
 * Focus: Introduction of Carpentry@UiO as a community.
 * Structure: Currently a single page under DSC's site.
-Giving info about who we are, what we are doing, and how to get involved, as well as explanation of the Carpentries.
+Giving info about who we are, what we are doing, and how to get involved, as well as an explanation of the Carpentries.

 ### GitHub, Communication